 When and When Not to Use Cold Washing

-Although mentioned above that setting your machine to cold is ideal in most situations, there are specific circumstances when you can’t cold-wash your fabric-made items.
+Setting your machine to cold is ideal in most situations, however there are specific circumstances when you can’t cold-wash your fabric-made items.
 Again, this is considering that you don’t know the exact temperature requirement of the items you’re about to wash.

-When to Use Cold Washing
+When to Use Cold Washing or Washing Machine Cold

 - Colored Items - Compared to hot water, cold water prevents colors from fading, ensuring your fabric’s shade and brightness remain longer.
 Thus, it’s perfect for your light and dark-colored items.

 - Lightly Soiled Items - It's best to wash the clothes you wear daily or on special occasions with cold water.
-That’s because they don’t have too much odor and dirt that might require a higher temperature for removal.
+That’s because they don’t have too much odor or dirt that might require a higher temperature for removal.

-- Prevent Shrinkage - Have you noticed your clothes shrinking when you always use the dryer?
+Have you noticed your clothes shrinking when you always use the dryer?
 That’s because of the heat.
 So, for items that you want to retain their shape, such as your gym clothes, cold washing is an excellent choice.
 Just keep in mind that you need to soak them first before washing to ensure you remove sweat odor.

 When Not to Do Cold Washing